50+ Bible Verses About Ego, Pride, and Humility

 14) James 4:6

 But He gives more grace.
-Therefore He says: "God resists the proud, but gives grace to the humble.
+Therefore He says: "God resists the proud, But gives grace to the humble."

 15) Proverbs 29:23